alanzhangcs/Tamm_Code/README.md

 ## Schedule

-We are committed to open-sourcing Uni3D related materials, including:
+We are committed to open-sourcing TAMM related materials, including:

 - [x] Evaluation code